Zplusdragon/LowLevelBanana/README.md

     - ✅ **Superior Subjective Quality:** Often hallucinates plausible high-frequency details that surpass specialist models.
     - ❌ **Lower Reference-Based Metrics:** Lags behind in PSNR/SSIM due to the inherent stochasticity of generative models.

-## 💻 Evaluation Code
-We will provide the complete evaluation code for the quantitative results of each task, which is currently being organized.
-Please stay tuned.

 ## 📊 Evaluation Results
 *Detailed quantitative and qualitative comparisons can be found in our project page and full report.*